akshaysharda2002/Todo_list-/README.md

 The Todo List API is a RESTful web service that allows users to create, read, update, and delete items on a to-do list.
 The API utilizes HTTP requests to send and receive data in JSON format.
 The endpoints available in this API are as follows:

+POST /sign_up - user register here to use to-do service.

+POST /token - user is authenticated here and then a token is returned.

 GET /tasks - Retrieves a list of all the to-do items in the database.

 GET /tasks/{id} - Retrieves a specific to-do item by its ID.